automl/SMAC3/docs/2_package_overview.rst

     Optimization is only aware of input and output.
 It is agnostic to internals of the function.

 Flexible hyperparameters
-    Use categorical, continuous or hierarchical hyperparameters with the well-integrated `ConfigurationSpace <https://automl.github.io/ConfigSpace>`_.
+    Use categorical, continuous or hierarchical (conditional) hyperparameters with the well-integrated `ConfigurationSpace <https://automl.github.io/ConfigSpace>`_.
 SMAC can
     optimize up to 100
     hyperparameters efficiently.